-Washington DC, Modern & Contemporary Homes For Sale
+Washington DC, Modern & Contemporary Detached Homes For Sale

 The terms modern and contemporary homes are often used synonymously, although there are distinctions.
 Modern architecture most commonly refers back to the modernism movement that came into being during the late nineteenth and early twentieth centuries, as a reaction to the industrial age.
 Think, for instance, of simple shapes and cubism.
 Contemporary simply means that which is current.
 Contemporary design is also often thought of as a trend that gained popularity during the 1950s and 1960s.

 Contemporary Homes for Sale in the Washington Metropolitan Area